Clayfield

 The level of cultural diversity witnessed in Clayfield was found to be above average when compared nationally for a number of language and cultural background related metrics

-Clayfield's cultural diversity is notable, with 18.2% of residents speaking a language other than English at home and 28.1% born overseas.
-Christianity is the predominant religion in Clayfield, comprising 51.2% of its population.
-However, Hinduism is overrepresented compared to Greater Brisbane, making up 5.6% of Clayfield's population versus 2.7%.
+Clayfield, as per the findings, exhibited higher cultural diversity than most local markets, with 18.2% of its residents speaking a language other than English at home and 28.1% being born overseas.
+Christianity was identified as the predominant religion in Clayfield, comprising 51.2% of the population.
+Notably, Hinduism showed an overrepresentation in Clayfield compared to Greater Brisbane, with 5.6% versus 2.2%.

 Frequently Asked Questions - Diversity